Mulan (2020 film): Critical response

 Aja Romano of Vox wrote, "The Mulan remake jettisons everything great about Disney's animated classic and delivers nothing new" and "Mulan's few bright spots can't save it from clunky writing".

-Anupama Chopra of Film Companion wrote, "Mulan should have been a much better film.
-I loved the 1998 animated original.
-The live action version doesn’t have songs or the sassy, talking dragon Mushu.
-The beats are predictable and it’s decidedly odd to see Chinese people speaking with American accents.
-But I'm a sucker for father-daughter stories."

-Walter Chaw of Film Freak Central gave the film one half out of four stars, writing, "[E]verything about this Mulan is ironic accidentally.
+Walter Chaw of Film Freak Central gave the film half a star out of four, writing, "[E]verything about this Mulan is ironic accidentally.
 Whatever its intentions, its execution and the circumstances of its creation are in opposition to them.
 It's a feminist tract that enforces male notions of value; a call to arms that fights for the wrong side of our current history; and a proud statement of national identity that celebrates the Nation of Disney as opposed to China.
 It's majestically painful as a representation of how white people view Asians and, yes, it would be different had an Asian person been allowed to direct the film."

 Grace Wong of the Chicago Tribune wrote, "The animated Mulan meant so much to me, and the character I grew up loving taught me that being loyal, brave and true means standing up for what you believe in, no matter the cost.
 Today, I believe Mulan would be on the side of the Hong Kong protesters, who also fight to have independence, their voices heard and their lives valued.
 I hoped to see these threads in the new iteration.
-Instead we got an almost unrecognisable, twisted reflection of the original."
+Instead we got an almost unrecognizable, twisted reflection of the original."